 Waste separation is therefore only possible with the considerable expansion of the system.
 A useful case is one in which one skip has been added to each current skip location.
 In this case, the waste collection has doubled, and though organic waste represents 60-80% of total waste, its higher density and imperfect sorting let us assume that the filling rates of the added skips is identical to the skips they complement.
 Finally, because the period time utilization is above 95% in all the studied cases, it is assumed that the organic and inorganic optimal collection schedules can be considered separately.
-The inorganic waste schedule corresponds to the case with 3 vehicles, 5 additional skips and a maximum of 1 additional skip at each existing location, at a cost of MWK1.391Mio.
+The inorganic waste schedule corresponds to the case with 3 vehicles, 5 additional skips and a maximum of 1 additional skip at each existing location, at a cost of MWK1.391Mio/week (?).

 The organic waste schedule is optimized with the distances and travel times to and from the dump replaced with the distances related to composting facility.
 In this case, 3 vehicles are needed to make the problem feasible, in addition to 4 additional skips.
-The weekly costs is MWK1.298Mio.
+The weekly cost is MWK1.298Mio.

 The sorted weekly costs is therefore MWK2.689Mio.